pulumi/terraform-provider-google-beta/website/docs/r/compute_instance_template.html.markdown

 A common way to use instance templates and managed instance groups is to deploy the latest image in a family, usually the latest build of your application.
-There are two ways to do this in Terraform, and they have their pros and cons.
+There are two ways to do this in the provider, and they have their pros and cons.
 The difference ends up being in how "latest" is interpreted.
-You can either deploy the latest image available when Terraform runs, or you can have each instance check what the latest image is when it's being created, either as part of a scaling event or being rebuilt by the instance group manager.
+You can either deploy the latest image available when the provider runs, or you can have each instance check what the latest image is when it's being created, either as part of a scaling event or being rebuilt by the instance group manager.

-If you're not sure, we recommend deploying the latest image available when Terraform runs, because this means all the instances in your group will be based on the same image, always, and means that no upgrades or changes to your instances happen outside of a `terraform apply`.
+If you're not sure, we recommend deploying the latest image available when the provider runs, because this means all the instances in your group will be based on the same image, always, and means that no upgrades or changes to your instances happen outside of a `pulumi up`.
-You can achieve this by using the [`google_compute_image`](../d/compute_image.html) data source, which will retrieve the latest image on every `terraform apply`, and will update the template to use that specific image:
+You can achieve this by using the `google_compute_image` data source, which will retrieve the latest image on every `pulumi apply`, and will update the template to use that specific image:

 ```tf